bitshares/bitshares.github.io-old/_posts/zh/2015-06-08-lessons-learned-from-bitshares-0.x.md

 ### Assign IDs rather than using UUIDs

-Every crypto-currency I know of uses Addresses which are 160+ bit hashes to identify objects.
+Every cryptocurrency I know of uses Addresses which are 160+ bit hashes to identify objects.
 Large hashes are used because they are collision resistant and unambiguous.
 Bitcoin uses them to reference outputs and keys.
-BitShares uses them to reference balance objects (the moral equivalent of a bitcoin transaction output).
+BitShares 1.0 uses them to reference balance objects (the moral equivalent of a bitcoin transaction output).
 Ethereum uses 256 bit hashes to reference everything and Ripple uses hashes to identify accounts.